TheDizzler/DXTKGui/README.md

 ##TODO:
 >- Dialog Box - with custom image; transition effects
->- List Box - allow mouse scroll button; multi-select
+>- List Box -  multi-select
 >- Combo Box
 >- Radio Buttons
 >- Slider
->- Scrollbar that can be slapped on to anything
+>- Scrollbar - that can be slapped on to anything
 >- add triggers for sfx
 >- screen transition effects
 >- More Primitive Shapes - if I feel they might be useful